 Are There Any Limitations to Working at 18?

-The 10 Best Paying Jobs for 18-Year-Olds
+The 11 Best Paying Jobs for 18-Year-Olds

 1. Administrative Assistant

-An administrative assistant position can be a great starting position for an 18-year-old, with many opportunities for growth.
+- More information: An administrative assistant position can be a great starting position for an 18-year-old, with many opportunities for growth.
 You’ll handle everyday tasks around the office, including (but not limited to) answering phone calls, scheduling appointments, data entry, handling mail and email, filing, and numerous other computer tasks.
-Depending on the type of industry, an administrative position has potential to earn you more than most other starting positions.
+Depending on the type of industry, an administrative position has the potential to earn you more than most other starting positions.

 4. Delivery Driver (Other)

-Average Earnings: $15 per hour
+- Average earnings: $15 per hour

 - $13.63 per hour if working in a family’s home